u-d-ash/Bloggo/content/blogposts/winter_arc/index.md

 > *"Both teams into the finals"*

 History was made.
 Our club had struggled to get even a single qualification, and getting two spots out of ten was something we couldn't have imagined before coming here.
 It was an unbelievable start to our campaign.
-Finals began, and they played well — they ended up placing 6th and 9th.
+Finals began, and they played well, finally placing 6th and 9th.
 We did not complain; we had already matched last year's performance.
 It was only upwards from here.

 ###### helm